PlayForm/Format/README.md

 };
 ```

+### File Filtering

-#### You can provide a filter to exclude files from formatting.
-A filter can be an array of regexes or a single match.
-You can use functions, as well to match on file names.
+You can provide a filter to exclude files from formatting.
+A filter can be an
+array of regexes or a single match.
+You can use functions, as well to match on
+file names:

 **`astro.config.ts`**